 Whilst the risk of staying may be very high, simply leaving the relationship does not guarantee that the violence will stop.
-In fact, the period during which a woman is planning or making her exit, can often the most dangerous time for her and her children.
+In fact, the period during which a survivor is planning or making their exit, can often the most dangerous time for them.

 Families can react to people choosing to leave a relationship in different ways – sometimes helpful, sometimes not, even if their help is well intentioned families don’t always have the information they need to provide positive help.

 In the end the decision to leave is one that only the person experiencing abuse can make.
-BWA will provide the advice and information to enable individuals to make their decision that is right for them and their children.
-BWA will also provide advice on how to stay as safe as possible and what actions might be open to people leaving abusive relationships.
+We will support you to enable you to make their decision that is right for you and your children.
+We can also provide advice on how to stay as safe as possible and what actions might be open to people leaving abusive relationships.